sissbruecker/linkding/docs/Options.md

 - `LD_AUTH_PROXY_LOGOUT_URL` - The URL that linkding should redirect to after a logout.
 By default, the logout redirects to the login URL, which means the user will be automatically authenticated again.
 Instead, you might want to configure the logout URL of the auth proxy here.

+### `LD_DATA_UPLOAD_MAX_NUMBER_FIELDS`

+Values: `Integer` | Default = `1000`

+Allows to change the maximum number of parameters that may be received via GET or POST before a SuspiciousOperation (TooManyFields) is raised.
+You can set this to None to disable the check.
+Applications that are expected to receive an unusually large number of form fields should tune this setting.